 As I arrived rather late in the day, he told me that I would need to manage my expectations.
 That’s because later in the day, when I arrived, the rhinos begin to retreat deep into the park where they are much harder to locate due to a swamp.

-muddy rhino in Uganda
+Where to see this muddy rhino in Uganda

 Muddy girl, staring me down.
 She eventually brushed us back!